BA (Hons) Accounting and Finance - Part-time

 Mature Applicants

-If you are over 23 years of age and do not meet the minimum entry requirements, you may apply as a Mature Student.
+If you are over 23 years of age on the 1st of January on the year of admission and/or do not meet the minimum entry requirements, you may apply as a Mature Student.
+Mature students should apply directly to the Admissions Office at Dublin Business School.
 Mature students are assessed on the basis of age, work experience, general education standard, motivation and commitment to the programme for which they are applying.
 Please forward documentation such as any relevant transcripts, a CV or any other related documentation to the Admissions Office.
 Proof of age such as a copy of driver’s licence or passport must also be submitted.

-Minimum admission requirements for graduates of FETAC awards (former NCVA Level 2 or 3) are a full FETAC award in a course in a cognate area with a distinction grade in at least three modules.
-A full FETAC award normally consists of 8 modules.
+Minimum admission requirements for graduates of FETAC/QQI awards (former NCVA Level 2 or 3) are a full FETAC/QQI award in a course in a cognate area with a distinction grade in at least three modules.
+A full FETAC/QQI award normally consists of 8 modules.
 A full award may be accumulated over more than one academic year.
 Further details can be obtained from the Admissions Office.

 Categories: